 For opening hours and ticket prices, visit the official website.

 Many tourists just check the Colosseum off their list and not venture into the Roman Forum or the Palatine Hill.
 This is quite a shame.
 The 3 sights are next to each other and your Colosseum ticket covers all 3.
 It does become a long day if you cover it in one day.
 And yet, I would urge you not to miss either the Forum or the Palatine Hill when you visit the Colosseum or plan it for the next day like we did.
+Definitely recommended as one of the things to do in Rome with kids.
 Do make sure you are carrying adequate water and a cap to shield from the strong sun in summer months.

-This massive ancient ruins takes some imagination to conjure what it once was – a huge impressive meeting place with temples, bustling markets, the most important meeting place in ancient Rome.
+This massive ancient ruin takes some imagination to conjure what it once was – a huge impressive meeting place with temples, bustling markets, the most important meeting place in ancient Rome.

 If you are visiting the Palatine Hill towards the end of a long day like we did, you may be quite overwhelmed with all the history.
 But the Palatino or Palatine Hill does offer impressive views of both the Colosseum at one end and the Forum on the other.